Mandate for Syria and the Lebanon: Background

-These decisions provoked adverse reactions by France as well as by the Maronite patriarchate of Mount Lebanon, which denounced the decisions as a "coup d'état".
+France responded to those decisions by violent suppressions, along with the Maronite patriarchate of Mount Lebanon, which denounced the decisions as a "coup d'état".
 In Beirut, the Christian press expressed its hostility to the decisions of Faisal's government.
-Lebanese nationalists used the crisis against Faisal's government to convene a council of Christian figures in Baabda that proclaimed the independence of Lebanon on 22 March 1920.
+Lebanese nationalists used the crisis against Faisal's government to convene a council of Christian figures in Baabdam which proclaimed the independence of Lebanon on 22 March 1920.

-On 14 July 1920, General Gouraud issued an ultimatum to Faisal, giving him the choice between submission or abdication.
-Realizing that the power balance was not in his favor, Faisal chose to cooperate.
-However, the young minister of war, Youssef al-Azmeh, refused to comply.
-In the resulting Franco-Syrian War, Syrian troops under al-Azmeh, composed of the little remaining troops of the Arab army along with Bedouin horsemen and civilian volunteers, met the better trained 12,000-strong French forces under General Mariano Goybet at the Battle of Maysaloun.
-The French won the battle in less than a day and Azmeh died on the battlefield, along with many of the Syrian troops, while the remaining troops possibly defected.
-General Goybet captured Damascus with little resistance on 24 July 1920, and the mandate was written in London two years later on 24 July 1922.
+On 14 July 1920, General Gouraud issued an ultimatum to Faisal that gave him the choice between submission or abdication.
+Realising that the power balance was not in his favour, Faisal chose to cooperate.
+However, the young minister of war, Yusuf al-Azma, refused to comply.
+In the resulting Franco-Syrian War, Syrian troops under al-Azmeh, composed of the few remaining troops of the Arab army, along with Bedouin horsemen and civilian volunteers, met the better-trained 12,000-strong French forces under General Mariano Goybet at the Battle of Maysaloun.
+The French won the battle in less than a day, and al-Azmeh died on the battlefield, along with many of the Syrian troops.
+The remaining troops possibly defected.
+General Goybet captured Damascus with little resistance on 24 July 1920, and the mandate was written in London two years later, on 24 July 1922.